AI in Education: Key Statistics for 2025

 Updated

-Interestingly, a survey by Turnitin reveals that 78% of parents view the use of AI generative tools in school assignments as cheating.
-This stat highlights the complex feelings and ethical debates swirling around AI in classrooms.
+A survey revealed that 78% of parents believe the use of AI generative tools in school assignments constitutes cheating (Turnitin, 2024).
+This highlights the ethical challenges surrounding AI in education.

 The global AI market is on the brink of a major expansion, set to grow from $177 billion in 2023 to a staggering $2,745 billion by 2033.